wp-plugins/squirrly-seo/readme.txt

 - Automatically adds the favicon and the icon for Apple devices.
 - Automatically Support for Custom Post Types
 - Fine tune Page Navigational Links
-- ONLY plugin to provide SEO Integration for WP e-Commerce sites
+- Provides SEO Integration for WP e-Commerce sites
 - Support for CMS-style WordPress installations
 - Automatically optimizes your titles for search engines
 - Generates META tags automatically